Stepping into the Doughnut

 Mexico City

-Solve better problems by connecting ideas, people and projects; contributing ultimately to reconnecting with Nature as community
+To solve better problems by connecting ideas, people and projects; contributing ultimately to reconnecting with Nature as community.

 Kimberly Byrd